dskiptests/rtlog-util/README.md

 * `--diff <path-to-file>` Prints out all fields and values for the fields that differs between the two files.
 * `--modify <line-sequence> <field> <new-value>` Creates a copy of the file with updated value.
 Changes the value of field `<field>` on line `<line-sequence>`

-## Run RTLog Developer Desktop version
+## Run RTLog Developer Desktop Application
 Download `rtlog-developer-0.1.1.jar` and dubble click on the icon.
 The image below is a screen shot from the desktop application.
 You can also run the desktop version with a shell or with Maven, se details below.